When AI Safety Becomes a Supply Chain

 Required moderation vendors follow naturally.

 Once moderation is outsourced, judgment becomes procedural.
-Context collapses into categories.
+Context collapses into defined risk categories.
 Ambiguity becomes something to be eliminated, not explored.
-Moderators optimize for defensibility because that is what contracts reward.
+Moderators optimize for corporate defensibility because that is what contracts reward.

-But nuance—the thing that might distinguish suicidal ideation from a summer dare—is precisely what does not scale through vendor SLAs.
+Here's where nuance, the thing that might distinguish suicidal ideation from a summer dare, is precisely what does not scale through vendor service agreements.

 Human discernment is replaced by policy enforcement.
-The goal becomes minimizing blame, not maximizing care.
+The goal becomes minimizing blame and not maximizing care.

 Data Retention as Risk Creation

 Retention mandates assume that more data equals more safety.
 In reality, they create honeypots.
 Data that might once have expired now persists across vendors, jurisdictions, and time.
-Each additional intermediary increases the attack surface.
-Each retention requirement turns a fleeting interaction into permanent exposure.
+Each additional intermediary increases the attack surface for data breach or value extraction using our personal data.
+Each retention requirement turns what we might consider a fleeting interaction into permanent risk exposure.

-Supossed safety, here, is achieved by remembering everything—and paying others to hold the memory.
+Supossed safety, here, is achieved by a system remembering everything while it pays others to hold the memories.

 The irony is painful: systems meant to reduce harm end up manufacturing new kinds of vulnerability.